Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 You can put a function on a variable but don't put the name of the function only `function()`.
 And accessing it, put the variable name with a parentheses `()`, same works with tables.

 - `parameter` - They are a named variable that is passed into a function and used to import arguments.
-Using `,` you can create more of them.
+Using comma `,` you can create more parameters.

 Example:
 ```lua